São Paulo · Operators

 Frequently asked.

 Two reasons.
 First, the Portuguese register is relationship-honest, scale-led, and credentialed by Brazilian and broader Latin American track record.
 The translation carries the words and loses the conviction.
 Second, the US enterprise procurement officer scores against US peers, US customers, and US past-performance.
-A Brazilian or LatAm reference set on the page is read as out-of-category.
+A Brazilian or LatAm reference set on the page lands as out-of-category.
 The work is not retranslation.
 It is to rebuild the US-facing claim on US category language, US peer set, and US outcome metrics, with the Brazilian operating history sitting behind as depth.

 Further on São Paulo and the US corridor.